RJT1990/RJT1990.github.io/_posts/2024-08-02-the-basilisks-guide-to-inference-compute.md

 We could imaging pre-training a model on a training corpus up until 1905, and then trying to rediscover these breakthroughs through inference compute.
 If we succeeded, we would have evidence that LLMs can be as creative as the most creative human.
 We could then use the same method for the present day and make new discoveries.

-(* The downside to this instantiation is that most useful tokens were published online after 1905!
+(* The downside to this instantiation is that most useful tokens were published after 1905!
 But we could imagine a similar setup with more recent breakthroughs)

 ## Monte Carlo Policy Evaluation (MCPE)